dheerajkaushik/ERC-20/README.md

 The contract owner has special privileges and is the only address allowed to mint new tokens.
 Other addresses can interact with the contract by transferring tokens, approving token transfers on their behalf, and burning their own tokens.

-## Deployment on Avalanche Fuji Test Network using Remix Injector
+## Deployment on Avalanche Fuji Test Network:-

 To deploy the DEGEN token contract to the Avalanche Fuji Test Network using Remix Injector, follow these steps: